What42Pizza/AASM/README.md

 ## Level 2:

 - there are now code blocks
-- Factorial is now a variable instead of a label
+- Factorial is now a (usable) variable instead of a label
-- you call use functions in mathematical expressions, and they evaluate to the last value pushed to the stack

 <br />